We Need Your Support!

 Even though Cape Sounion is quite a small place, there are quite a few things to do there.
 And if you’re wondering whether you will find enough things to do to justify a day trip, don’t worry.

-There are some very interesting places that you can visit on your way there or on your way back to Athens to fill in your time.
+There are some very interesting places you can visit on your way there or back to Athens to fill in your time.

 Admire the Temple of Poseidon